Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, Aaron Gordon has made 6.3 shots per game, which accounts for 12.0% of his team's total makes.
+- This season, Aaron Gordon has made 6.3 shots from the floor per game, which adds up to 12.0% of his team's total makes.

-- He's made 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.
+- He's connected on 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Suns are ranked sixth in the NBA, allowing 111.6 points per game.
+- The Suns give up 111.6 points per game, sixth-ranked in the NBA.

-- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.
+- On the boards, the Suns have conceded 42.9 rebounds per contest, which puts them 11th in the league.

-- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.
+- Allowing 23.4 assists per game, the Suns are the third-ranked team in the NBA.

-- The Suns are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.
+- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked squad in the league.

 Aaron Gordon vs. the Suns